Cheap fee deadlines for holiday shipping in North Dakota

 You still have a little more time to ship at the cheapest cost.

-FedEx ground delivery cheapest deadline everywhere else in the U.S. is Wednesday, December 14th, and UPS is Monday, December 19th.
+FedEx ground delivery’s cheapest deadline everywhere else in the U.S. is Wednesday, December 14, and UPS is Monday, December 19.

-“There’s a possibility carriers could be out delivering packages early in the morning, later in the evening, and we have expanded Sunday package delivery,” says Susan Wright, the U.S. Postal Service Spokesperson.
+“There’s a possibility carriers could be out delivering packages early in the morning, later in the evening, and we have expanded Sunday package delivery,” said Susan Wright, the U.S. Postal Service Spokesperson.